ehotinger/blog/content/blog/system-design-guide-job-scheduler-cluster-management.md

 - scalability
 - cloud computing

-description: "Explore a comprehensive guide to designing a scalable job scheduler and cluster management system.
-Learn about system architecture and the key considerations for handling millions of daily jobs across hundreds of thousands of customers based on architecture from Google, Microsoft, Amazon, Meta, and more."
+description: "Master the art of designing scalable job schedulers and cluster management systems.
+Learn key architectural considerations, tackle millions of daily jobs, and explore real-world solutions from tech giants like Google, Microsoft, and Amazon."

 ---